The Original Austin Healey Parts Specialist

 Useful Checks When Viewing an Austin Healey at Auction

-They also show why each car needs to be judged on its own evidence.
-A repatriated car, an older restoration, a right-hand-drive conversion, a modified charging system or a larger radiator may all be perfectly sensible, but the quality of the work and the paperwork behind it still matter.
+Each Healey still needs to be judged on its own evidence.
+A repatriated car, older restoration, right-hand-drive conversion, modified charging system or larger radiator may all form part of a perfectly usable car, but the quality of the work and supporting paperwork remain important.

 Structure and body